 There are many reasons driving this obesity pandemic, far worse than that caused by viruses; it's the cause of the degenerative conditions like diabetes, cardiovascular disease and fatty liver.
 A major factor is the extraction of fibre and "resistant starch" from the food found typically in the grocery store.

-There are in fact five types but we shall focus on only two; a third is not commonly eaten and the other two constitute ultra-processed foods and should be shunned.
+There are in fact five types but we shall focus on only two; a third is not commonly eaten and the others constitute ultra-processed foods and should be shunned.

 Green lima beans have a high amylose content which is more resistant to enzyme action.